CandyCoded/CandyCoded/Documentation/2. Custom Extensions/List.md

 #### Unshift

-Adds a range of items to the beginning of an List.
+Adds a range of items to the beginning of a List.

 ```csharp
 List<int> list = new List<int> { 1, 2, 3, 4, 5 };